-Tooth-Colored Fillings in Allentown, PA
+Tooth-Colored Fillings in Emmaus, PA

 Dental amalgam (silver filling material) has been used for decades.
 Until recently, it was the best option for restoring teeth after the removal of decay.
 While amalgam fillings are still widely used, we now have tooth-colored composite fillings that can be used to create durable, natural-looking restorations.

 At Evolve Dental Care, we bring you the highest quality of dentistry by staying current with all latest technology and treatments.
 In the past, dentistry focused on saving teeth without a lot of regard for appearance.
 Updated materials like tooth-colored fillings now allow us to provide the important service of keeping your teeth healthy while also enhancing the appearance of your smile.

 When teeth are properly cared for, they’re resilient, and superbly functional.
 Any material chosen for fillings should mimic the strength and durability of natural teeth under normal biting forces.
 It should also last a long time in the mouth, be relatively easy to place, and be economical in cost.
 In the past, amalgam fillings were the best choice to do the job.

 Composite resins and dental porcelains are tough, durable materials that have been found to hold up well under years of use.
 And, unlike traditional amalgam fillings, they can be made to closely match the appearance of natural teeth.
 The result is restorations, particularly those placed on front teeth, that are virtually undetectable.